Audio Best Practices: Manage Your Session

 It's also possible to try to identify and mute the specific source of unwanted audio (instead of using Mute All).
 Participants in the audio conference have an audio icon near their name.
 There is also an indicator for who is speaking.
 If you can correlate the timing of audio interference with a particular person speaking, it may identify that person as a possible source, and you can try muting them individually.

-As a Last Resort, Expel is Available
+As a Last Resort, Remove is Available

-If you have identified a particular participant as a source of audio problems and tried muting them and communicating to them privately to manage their audio, but they persist in unmuting themselves and causing interference, as a last resort you can expel that participant.
+If you have identified a particular participant as a source of audio problems and tried muting them and communicating to them privately to manage their audio, but they persist in unmuting themselves and causing interference, as a last resort you can remove that participant.